brendan-duncan/dart_webgpu/README.md

 The API is also in flux, to make it more Dart-centric and reduce boilerplate code.

 ### Known Issues

+* Currently, it only works on Windows.
+MacOS, Linux, Web, and possibly Flutter will follow.

 * Async functions like mapAsync don't work with Dart's await/Future.
 Dart will currently crash if you try.
 The WebGPU async functions, mapAsync, createRenderPipelineAsync, and createComputePipelineAsync, take a callback arg that will be called when the async